manuvardhini/Registration-form/README.md

 # Registration-form
-Registration form is developed by HTML.HTML stands for Hyper text markup language
+Registration form is developed by HTML.HTML stands for Hyper text markup language.
+This form helps in storing the user details.